The Team: Mrs Seys (Head of Department) email@example.com , Miss L Angell (Assistant Head of Department) and Mr O Woods (Year 12 Performance Manager)

 This course can appeal to those with Arts, Humanities, or Science/Technology backgrounds.
 Some love the practical coursework; others enjoy looking deeply at Films and Advertising.
 Some enjoy work on Journalism, others on issues about Television.
 We look at solid issues and culture today, from lifestyles to attitudes to propaganda.
 There is much lively discussion.

 Key Stage 5

-We look at many media texts, asking who made them, why and for whom; newspaper and magazine front pages, advertisements, film trailers and extracts, TV excerpts, documentaries, digital web-based media, and so on.
-We “take them to pieces” - developing a grasp of media aims and techniques and industries.
-There is an UNSEEN exam, an analysis of a print or moving image text together with one ESSAY question based on topics studied about today’s media.
+We look at many media texts, asking who made them, why and for whom.
+These will include newspaper and magazine front pages, advertisements, film trailers and extracts, TV excerpts, documentaries, digital, and web-based media .
+We “take them to pieces”, developing a grasp of media aims and techniques and industries.
+There is no exam at the end of the first year.
+However, this learning will prepare the students for their exam-based 2nd year of study.

 What courses or employment can you progress on to?